 Southern Cornbread Dressing

 - 1 tbsp dried, rubbed sage

 - 8 cups cans of chicken broth (64 ounces or 6 10.5 ounce cans)

 - Make cornbread according to cornmeal package.
 Crumble and set aside with stale breadcrumbs for 1 day.

 - Melt 1/2 cup of butter in large skillet over medium heat; add onions, celery and saute until tender.

-- Stir in sage (optional) and saute for one more minute.
+- Stir in sage and sauté for one more minute.

-- In a large 2 gallon storage container, stir in vegetables, remaining 4 eggs, chicken broth and pepper into cornbread mixture.
+- In a large storage container, stir in vegetables, remaining 4 eggs, chicken broth and pepper into cornbread mixture.

-- Bake uncovered, thawed mixture at 375F degrees for about 2 hours or until golden brown.
+- Bake the uncovered, thawed mixture at 375F degrees for about 2 hours or until golden brown.